estill01/BitBootPY/README.md

 Announce or look up peers from the terminal and optionally poll continuously for new peers.

 ## How it works
-When you make a network using BitBoot / BitBootPy, you make an entry on the BitTorrent DHT with a unique key identifying your network.
-Anyone who wants to join your network then just has to search the BitTorrent DHT for that key, and then connect to your machine using the IP data contained in the DHT entry.
+When you make a network using BitBoot / BitBootPy, you make an entry on the selected DHT (such as the BitTorrent DHT) with a unique key identifying your network.
+Anyone who wants to join then searches that DHT for the key and connects to your machine using the IP data contained in the entry.
 Done and done.
 You now have a P2P network that is fully robust to all nodes going offline and does not require a central server for peer discovery.

 ## Usage